 I store the baking stones nestled between the waffle iron and the blender on the ledge in our kitchen.

-After my bread dough’s bulk proof, I turned it out onto my lightly oiled work surface, divided it in half, pre-shaped it into two long rolls, and let them rest for 10 minutes so the gluten would relax.
+After my bread dough’s bulk proof, I turned it out onto my lightly floured work surface, divided it in half, pre-shaped each half into a log, and let them rest for 10 minutes so the gluten could relax.
+Then I did the final shaping into what’s called a lunetta in Italian.
+Thirty minutes after the lunettas had begun their final proof, I turned the oven on so it would be fully preheated when they were ready to be baked.

-Try this recipe for easy but impressive golden Italian semolina bread the next time you want something special to accompany your homemade soup or pasta dish.
+Try this easy recipe for golden Italian semolina bread the next time you want something special to accompany any homemade soup or pasta dish.
+It’s great for snacking, too, with Italian cold cuts and cheese.

 Thanks, and buon appetito!